 The Housing Appeals Committee is independent of all social housing providers.

 The Committee is appointed by Cabinet on the recommendation of the Minister.
-The Director of the Committee is accountable to the Minister – so it is consistent with our governance documents.
+The Manager of the Committee is accountable to the Minister – so it is consistent with our governance documents.

 - An appeal relates to a decision made by a social housing provider to provide or not provide a service (such as housing, transfer or priority on the waiting list).

 - A complaint deals with dissatisfaction with the way you were dealt with as a client or unhappiness with the policy itself.
 This is not an appeal and is dealt with through separate processes by housing providers.